The best VPN extension for Microsoft Edge

 Connect to ExpressVPN’s server network with an Edge VPN extension

-Access thousands of VPN proxy servers in 160 locations in 94 countries from anywhere in the world.
+Access VPN proxy servers in 94 countries from anywhere in the world.